frc-web-components/frc-web-components/docs/plugins.rst

 .. image:: ./images/plugin-launched.png

 From here you'll be able to test the functionality of your plugin in a browser instance of the FWC Dashboard.
-By default the plugin CLI tool includes an example component called `My Counter` you can use to get started.
+By default the plugin CLI tool includes an example component called **My Counter** you can use to get started.
 The components you create for your plugin can be tested by adding them to the dashboard layout.
-Elements can be added by dragging them into the layout or clicking the `Prepend` and `Append` buttons:
+Elements can be added by dragging them into the layout or clicking the **Prepend** and **Append** buttons:

 .. image:: ./images/plugin-dnd-test.gif
+  :width: 750

 Let's open the plugin source code to see what's inside.
 I recommend using Visual Studio Code, but you are free to use any editor you wish: